Charlesyyun/Charlesyyun.github.io/_pages/en-us/about.md

 For more details of our group, please visit: [Traffic Safety and Intelligence Laboratory, TSI Lab](https://charlesyyun.github.io/tsilab/)

 # Research Interests
- * Traffic safety
+ * Transportation
- * Maritime transport
+ * Risk and Resilience
- * Human factors
+ * Human-Computer Interaction (HCI)
- * Data-driven and physics-informed modeling
+ * Psychology and Behavior
- * Intelligent transportation systems
+ * AI and Statistics

 # Education
  * 2017-2021: Ph.D in Traffic and Transportation Engineering, The University of Hong Kong